 He learned to be present and enjoy the moments as they come.
 And he learned to lead his two daughters as well.

 Letting them develop and explore at their own pace without forcing anything on them, but nurturing and guiding them along.

 The last chapter is about Phil’s last season.

-He felt it was a mistake having stayed one more year and he talks about the importance of letting go of losses.
+He felt it was a mistake to have stayed one more year and he talks about the importance of letting go of losses.

 Drawing again from Zen’s teachings, Phil suggests that we should not resist losses.

-The best way of coping with them instead is becoming an active participant in them.
+The best way of coping with them instead is to become an active participant in them.
 Instead of only seeking gain and happiness, we must accept losses as well.